-You can add a border, such as a picture frame or a dotted line, around an image, shape, text box, or video, then modify the border’s thickness, color, and other attributes.
+You can add a border, such as a picture frame or a dotted line, around an image, shape, text box or video, then modify the border’s thickness, colour and other attributes.
 You can also use a shape to create a border around a sheet.

 Add or change a border around an object